+A permission does not grant access to your bunker, and it doesn't allow access to individual records or to your original data.
 You always remain in control of permissions for datasets you own.
-If you give another user permission to reference your dataset, they can't extend that permission to anyone else.
+If you give another user permission to reference a dataset, unless stated otherwise, they can't extend that permission to anyone else.

 Each permission gives a single user the ability to reference a single dataset.
 If you want a user to be able to reference more than one dataset you own, create a permission for each one.

 When you create a permission, you define how the recipient can use your dataset.
 You will be presented with a series of decisions with many different permutations.
 For insight and activation datasets, the options available are slightly different.

 When you create a permission, you are enabling another user to analyse a dataset you own.
 You will first need to decide whether the recipient can:

 - view the metadata and assess the intersection with other datasets,

 - query the intersection with other datasets, or

 Choosing a query-based permission allows the recipient to reference your dataset in a query, which produces aggregated, anonymised statistics.

 If you allow the recipient to query your dataset, you will then have the option to ring-fence the number of query credits to control the number of queries they can run on your dataset.